andrewtran10/folia-health-backend/DESIGN-PROCESS.md

 Initially I thought we may have had to handle the datetime input.
 Luckily Laravel handles that in the background in the format YYYY-MM-DD HH:MM:SS.

 However, when checking against the database, I saw that the start_at query parameter was being stored as is.
 Need to cast the model's start_at field as datetime.
 With this, Laravel now knows to treat the start_at as a datetime.

+### RRule Validation

+Although we have validation rules set up, in POST /api/reminders the rrule string only validates if it is a string.
+We should have custom validation to ensure that it is in proper RFC 5545 format.
+Also this gives me an opportunity to learn about custom Validators.